gtri/scrimmage/docs/source/tutorials/openai-plugin.rst

   $ cmake ..
   $ make

-Xml file for OpenAI Autonomy
+xml file for OpenAI Autonomy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The last part we need to edit is the ``SimpleLearner.xml`` located at: